2018 San Francisco mayoral special election: Vote counts by round

 The following table shows how votes were counted in a series of rounds of instant runoffs.
 Each voter could mark which candidates were the voter's first, second, and third choice.
 Each voter had one vote, but could mark three choices for how that vote can be counted.
-In each round, the vote is counted for the most preferred candidate that has not yet been eliminated.
+In each round, the vote is counted for the most preferred candidate who has not yet been eliminated.
 Then one or more candidates with the fewest votes are eliminated.
-Votes that counted for an eliminated candidate are transferred to the voter's next most preferred candidate that has not yet been eliminated.
+Votes that counted for an eliminated candidate are transferred to the voter's next most preferred candidate who has not yet been eliminated.

 Continuing votes are votes that counted for a candidate in that round.
 Exhausted ballots represent votes that could not be transferred because a less preferred candidate was not marked on the ballot.
 Voters were allowed to mark only three choices because of voting system limitations.
 Over votes are votes that could not be counted for a candidate because more than one candidate was marked for a choice that was ready to be counted.
-Under votes are ballots were left blank or that only marked a choice for a write-in candidate that had not qualified as a write-in candidate.
+Under votes are ballots were left blank or that only marked a choice for a write-in candidate who had not qualified as a write-in candidate.